 Study.
 The more you know about the field, the better your chances are of finding a job.
 You can find a good selection of books on Instructional Design and eLearning Design on Amazon.
 Many colleges and university libraries will have a section devoted to this too.

-Some related online magazines include Learning Solutions Magazine (join The eLearning Guild for free as an Associate Member to view great articles), Learning Circuits and eLearn Magazine to name a few.
+Some related online magazines include Learning Solutions Magazine (join The eLearning Guild for free as an Associate Member to view great articles), ASTD’s Learning Technologies and eLearn Magazine to name a few.

 As for blog sites, this one has quite a few tutorials on Instructional Design and eLearning topics.
 There are probably a few hundred sites devoted to eLearning.
 Find your favorite blogs, get an RSS feed reader if you don’t have one already (I like NetVibes) and subscribe via RSS.